shanhaichik/Revent/README.md

 It is also possible to use the. [view](http://redis.io/topics/notifications)

 ## Changelog
+#### 0.2.1
+- Added the ability to subscribe to multiple channels and hang one callback

 #### 0.2
 - Added ready method
 - Fix bug then no subscribe 'all' event